CityOfZion/neo-python/docs/source/Api_Server.rst

    * - `getblock`_
      - | <index or hash>
        | [verbose=0]
-     - Returns the corresponding block information according to the specified idex or hash value -
+     - Returns the corresponding block information according to the specified index or script hash -
    * - `getblockcount`_
      -